 In summer 2020, we partnered with several businesses, community organizations and faith groups on the #GSOAgainstRacism campaign.
 We cannot stand by silently while, across our country and right here at home, people continue to be targeted and endangered based on their skin color.

 Thank you to the hundreds of community members who took a stand!

 One City, One Film

-We’re working with the Greensboro Public Library to facilitate a dialogue about Black experiences, starting with encouraging our fellow citizens to watch the movie “The Hate U Give,” or to read the book it’s based on.
-This will give us all a common language and starting point for talking about inequality in our community.
+On July 21-23, 2020, we partnered with the Greensboro Public Library to facilitate a dialogue about Black experiences, starting with encouraging our fellow citizens to watch the movie “The Hate U Give,” or to read the book it’s based on.
+This gave us all a common language and starting point for talking about inequality in our community.

 - An Age-by-Age Guide to Talking to Your Kids About Racism (Motherly)

 - Deep Rooted: A Brief History of Race & Education in North Carolina (CREED)

 - Eight Lessons for Talking About Race, Racism, and Racial Justice (The Opportunity Agenda)

 - Eliminating Disparities in Guilford County Infant Mortality Rate (Ready for School, Ready for Life)

 - E(race)ing Inequities: The State of Racial Equity in North Carolina Public Schools (CREED)